We all have two choices

 Or get in the groove...

+tracks and blending the elements to give a smooth and satisfying finish.
 The process begins every year with a choice of song to open and close, and then a Rubik cube shuffle to blend sonic colours until the process is finished.

 He's got tattoos, he's my Superman